18F/peek-delayed_job/README.md

 # Peek::DelayedJob

-Take a peek into the current state of your DelayedJob queue.
+Take a peek into the current state of your [Delayed::Job](https://github.com/collectiveidea/delayed_job) queue – see the [peek](https://github.com/peek/peek) project for general information.

 ![screenshot](screenshot.png)